segmentio/segment-docs/guides/usage-and-billing/trial-for-paid-plans.md

 You automatically receive a two week trial when you sign up for a Team plan.

-**Do I have to be a “new” customer to receive the free Team trial?**
+**Do I have to be a "new" customer to receive the free Team trial?**

 The free trial is available to all customers who have never had a Team plan.
 This includes new customers as well as customers who have previously been on the Developer plan.